ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

 raw arrays which is not very scalable, but can be adapted.

 ###### Comment on scalability and dependence on underlying data structure
-This algorithm has several challanges in terms of scalability:
+This algorithm has several challenges in terms of scalability:
 * the `getBoxes` access (which is the same for all other algorithms)
 * the mapping from boxes to bins is potentially non-local (imagine the case of a single bin). atomic writes might be needed since (potentially) several ranks can contribute to the same bin.

 ##### CutMD
- * forwarding algorithm
- * complexity lies in *SliceMD*
+This is a forwarding algorithm which at the end of the day relies on *SliceMD*.

 ### Transforms
 ##### MaskMD
-The algorithm masks all data in a rectangular block on an MDWorkspace.
+The algorithm masks all data in a rectangular block on an *MDWorkspace*.

 ###### Execution
 The user specifies extents in the dimensions she wants to apply masking.
-Several boxs can be specified.
+Several boxes can be specified.
 The box specifications are grouped on a per-box basis.
 Per box the `TMDE(void MDEventWorkspace)::setMDMasking(Mantid::Geometry::MDImplicitFunction *maskingRegion)`
 for *MDEventWorkspace* or `void MDHistoWorkspace::setMDMasking(Mantid::Geometry::MDImplicitFunction *maskingRegion)` for *MDHistoWorkspace* are called.